CR-CTC: Consistency regularization on CTC for improved speech recognition: experiments

 \textbf{Peak suppression.} To measure the peakedness of the learned CTC distributions, we compute the averaged duration over all non-blank tokens, as well as the averaged emitting probabilities for the blank token and all non-blank tokens, based on the best alignment obtained through greedy search decoding on the test sets.
 We also include the method \emph{SR-CTC} (described in Appendix Section~\ref{ssec:appendix_sr_ctc}) for comparison.
 As presented in Table~\ref{tab:ablation_ps}, compared to the CTC baseline, \emph{CR-CTC} learns smoother distributions and significantly improves the recognition performance.
 Note that \emph{SR-CTC} also surpasses the CTC baseline by 0.19\%/0.8\% on \textit{test-clean}/\textit{test-other}, while exhibiting a notably larger average duration of non-blank tokens.
 This manifests the effectiveness of peak suppression in reducing overfitting and improving generalization performance.

-\textbf{Compared to using auxiliary head for jointly training.} The straightforward approach to improve the CTC performance is using an auxiliary head of AED~\citep{aed, hybrid} or pruned transducer~\citep{pruned-rnnt} for jointly training.
+\textbf{Compared to using auxiliary head for jointly training.} The straightforward approach to improve the CTC performance is using an auxiliary head of AED~\citep{aed, keep_dec} or pruned transducer~\citep{pruned-rnnt} for jointly training, while retaining only the CTC head for inference.
 As reported in Table~\ref{tab:ablation_aux}, \emph{CR-CTC} significantly outperforms these two methods with less model parameters, suggesting the advantage of our method.